IT-Labs/TLsfuntime/README.md

 python recognize_video.py --detector face_detection_model --embedding-model openface_nn4.small2.v1.t7 --recognizer output/recognizer.pickle --le output/le.pickle
 ```

-11. exit the python virtual environment
+(11.) to exit the python virtual environment and continue with normal work on the Terminal, you can use

 ```
 deactivate